PostHog/meta/requests-for-comments/2022-11-02-onboarding-2.0-continued.md

 **Onboarding:**

 - According to the linked dashboard, those who get their events ingesting properly have a decent rate of activation (see [this insight](https://app.posthog.com/insights/yj7DIktG) and show conversion rate from Step 2 to Step 3)
-- People seem to struggle more with getting their events ingesting (view above linked insight from Step 1 to Step 2)
+- People seem to struggle more with getting their events ingested (view above linked insight from Step 1 to Step 2)

 **Introducing users to other products (specifically session recording):**